Current

 The programme is designed to take place within the schools that children of parents and carers already attend.
 The programme will be delivered by family learning practitioners from an external training provider/family service who will deliver this course following a comprehensive package of training (professional development) that explains the approach and its rationale.

-Suitable for: Primary Schools, Family Learning Practitioners.
-Research participants will be adults with a child in Key Stage 1 Year 2 who have not taken part in a family numeracy programme before.
+Research participants will be adults with a child in Year 2 who have not taken part in a family numeracy programme before and do not have a Level 2 qualification in maths (e.g. you don’t have GCSE Maths)/ do have GCSE maths but are not confident in maths.

 Start Date: September 2024